Russian march

+The Russian march (Русский марш) is an annual demonstration conducted by Russian nationalist organizations in major Russian cities.
+They are usually conducted on 4 November, the Day of National Unity in Russia.

+First Russian march

+The first Russian March took place on 4 November 2005, the Unity Day.

 2006 Russian march

 Besides Moscow, the March was planned in Saint Petersburg, Krasnoyarsk, Novosibirsk, Chita, Stavropol, Maykop, Tyumen, Vladivostok, Yuzhno-Sakhalinsk, Blagoveshchensk, Nizhniy Novgorod and Kaliningrad, but was banned in the majority of cities as well.
 Irkutsk officially allowed the March.
-The rallies took place also in Ukraine (Kyiv, Crimea, Odessa, Sevastopol), Moldova (Chișinău, Tiraspol) and Georgia (Tbilisi).
+The rallies took place also in Ukraine (Kyiv, Crimea, Odesa, Sevastopol), Moldova (Chișinău, Tiraspol) and Georgia (Tbilisi).
 The Heads of Russian Youth of Moldova and Eurasian Youth Union of the Republic of Moldova have been arrested.
 Even though the use of Nazi symbols was prohibited by the organizers, a flag with conventionalized swastika was raised by the Head of SS-Slavic Union Dmitriy Demushkin in Moscow.